 1. If a child asks to or begins to confide in you:

 Explain that you may need to tell someone else who can help them and make it clear that you cannot promise confidentiality.
 The point at which you do this is a matter for professional judgment.
 Too early – they may think you do not want to listen.
 Leave it till the end and they may feel misled into revealing more than they would have otherwise.

 Listen calmly and without prompting.
 Listen carefully - reassure them that they were right to tell you.
 Remain calm and do not overreact.

 Don’t try to investigate or ask leading questions.
 DO NOT INTERVIEW THE CHILD.
 Tell the child that you have a duty to inform Ms Owens.

 Report your concerns to Ms Owens immediately.
 You may report your concerns verbally initially if necessary but you must record them on the ‘Logging a Concern’ form and pass this directly to Ms Owens.
 Include dates, times, what you have observed, what the child has said to you and your reply.

 3. Ms Owens will follow the Isle of Man Safeguarding Children Board Procedures.

 If you are unsure or in any doubt you should report any concerns to Ms Owens.
 Reports may be needed for Child Protection Case conferences or the criminal/civil courts.
 Consequently, records and reports should be:

 The role of the designated teacher for Child Protection (Ms Owens):

-• To ensure that all staff know that he is the Designated Teacher responsible (and in his absence it is Miss Wardman) for Child Protection issues.
+• To ensure that all staff know that she is the Designated Teacher responsible (and in her absence it is Miss Wardman) for Child Protection issues.

 • To refer promptly all cases of suspected child abuse to social services or to the police child protection team.
 If a parent arrives to collect the child before the social worker has arrived then it must be remembered that we have no right to prevent the removal of the child.
 However, if there are clear signs of physical risk or threat the Police should be called.